SinaiHirsh/Portfolio-Project/data_sheet.md

 ## Preprocessing/cleaning/labelling

 - Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?
 If so, please provide a description.
 If not, you may skip the remaining questions in this section.

+*Missing values in person_emp_length were set to a value of zero.
+Missing values in loan_int_rate was set to the average value.
+Values of age that were higher then 120 were set to 120.
+In addition, all input variables were converted to scale values by standartisation.*

 - Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?

+*All the original values are saved in the original file.*

 ## Uses